The Many Nicknames for Indianapolis?

 9. Eiteljorg Museum of American Indians and Western Art

-The Eiteljorg Museum of American Indians and Western Art is located at 500 W Washington St, Indianapolis, IN 46204.
+The Eiteljorg Museum of American Indians and Western Art (more photos and Eiteljorg information) is located at 500 W Washington St, Indianapolis, IN 46204.
 The museum houses an extensive collection of Native American art, and offers activities for children and families at various points throughout the museum, including a designated area for interactive learning.